AWegnerGitHub/awegnergithub.github.io-content/2018_02_12_a_new_server_for_the_house.md

 Summary: Technical discussion about the new backup server
 Status: published
 Series: Recovering from data loss
+modified: March 10, 2023

 [TOC]

 ## Introduction

 In my [last post][1], I covered the events that lead to my data loss scare.
 Faulty, untested, backups will bite you every time.
 The question is just, "when will it happen?".
-By mid-to-late January (three months later), I'd gotten everything back from [SERT Data Recovery](https://www.sertdatarecovery.com/) and was happy that everything was recovered.
+By mid-to-late January (three months later), I'd gotten everything back from SERT Data Recovery and was happy that everything was recovered.
 It was time to finally build that huge NAS.

 ## Server Goals